Franklinia News and Links

 Virginia Cooperative Extension Several Franklinia PDF.

-America's 'First' Rare Plant The Franklinia Tree Excellent historical article.
-Also available on page 183 in this pdf:
+America's 'First' Rare Plant The Franklinia Tree Excellent article, or page 183 of pdf: Spring-Summer 2006 issue

 Garden Web Botany Forum Forum discussion of the Franklinia.

-Arnold's Arboretum Franklinia Article - PDF download 2005 Article in PDF form.
-Includes photos and drawing, and citation for further research.
+Arnold's Arboretum 2005 Franklinia Article or PDF download 665.pdf Includes photos and drawing, and citation for further research.

 Floridata Short history and cultivation information.
 Site says Franklinia is susceptibility to verticillium wilt disease.
 Suggest sowing seeds immediately.